Leobej/Simplira/doc/Simplira_Technical_Doc.md

 - name              VARCHAR, NOT NULL
 - color             VARCHAR, NOT NULL              -- hex code e.g. #FF5733
 - created_by        UUID, FK → User, NOT NULL
-- created_at        TIMESTAMP, NOT NULL
+- created_at        TIMESTAMPTZ, NOT NULL

 UNIQUE (project_id, name)
 ```